Introduction to the Skye Cuillin Ridge Summits

 Day 5: "The Northern Peaks" - Sgurr nan Gillean, Am Basteir and Bruach na Frithe

-Our final day and one of the best on the Skye Cuillin Munros.
+Our final day and one of the best on the Skye Cuillin Ridge Summits trek.
 This day starts and finishes in Sligachan.
 From there we head across the Alt Dearg Mor and gradually work our way via Coire Riabhach to the south east ridge of Sgurr nan Gillean.
 This provides an entertaining scramble finishing on the ‘table top’ summit of Sgurr nan Gillean, descending from this involves some more scrambling and an abseil before we meet Am Bastier.
 This formidable looking summit provides the last of the main difficulties with its infamous ‘Bad Step’ this short notch in the ridge requires a rope to manage safely but once completed leads more straightforwardly to the summit.
-We descend from here back to the Bealach (or via more scrambling and an abseil from behind the tooth) before a short and easy ascent takes us to the top of our final Skye munro, Bruach na Frithe.
+We descend from here back to the Bealach (or via more scrambling and an abseil from behind the tooth) before a short and easy ascent takes us to the top of our final Skye Munro, Bruach na Frithe.
 All that remains is to descend Coire a’ Bhastier back to the Sligachan to celebrate.
 Length; 14km, Height Gain; 1350m, Scrambling Grade; 3

 Day 6: Departure

-The Skye Cuillin Munros Accommodation Options
+Skye Cuillin Ridge Summits Accommodation Options

 Self Catering in Portree